anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Most of the shadows of life are caused by standing in our own sunshine.
+Quote: Reflect on your present blessings, of which every man has many; not on your past misfortunes, of which all men have some.

-By: Ralph Waldo Emerson
+By: Charles Dickens